Quench Bottleless Water Coolers

 As the city grew, so too did the innovations in Cincinnati drinking water.
 A steam engine from the riverboat Vesta replaced horses and oxen in 1824 and could pump as much as 1.2 million gallons of water a day.
 In 1828, Cincinnati started replacing hollowed logs with sturdier cast iron pipes that could withstand higher pressure and water flow.

-In 1928, Cincinnati pioneered the use of activated carbon filtration to improve taste and eliminate odor from chlorine treatment.
-The distribution system was expanded in 1941 to better serve the expanding city limits.
-To meet the growing demand of the 1970s, Cincinnati constructed The Charles M. Bolton Plant to produce water from the Great Miami Aquifer.
-Cincinnati was the first utility in the nation to adopt the use of granular activated carbon in 1992.
+By the 1890s, Cincinnati blossomed into the nation’s fifth-largest city and boasted one the country’s best water treatment systems.
+In 1928, the city pioneered the use of activated carbon filtration to improve taste and eliminate odor from chlorine treatment.
+The distribution system expanded in 1941, and again in the 1970s with the construction of The Charles M. Bolton Plant that produced water from the Great Miami Aquifer.
+Later, Cincinnati became the first utility in the nation to adopt the use of granular activated carbon in 1992.

 Today, Greater Cincinnati Water Works supplies water from two sources: the Ohio River and the Great Miami Buried Valley Aquifer.
 The Richard Miller Treatment Plant treats surface water from the Ohio River, which supplies about 88% of Cincinnati drinking water.
 The Charles M. Bolton Treatment Plant treats groundwater from 13 wells and supplies about 12% of Cincinnati tap water.